USP Testing | Frequently Asked Questions

 When would I use USP methods for testing?

-When should a suitability or preparatory test need to be performed?
+When should a suitability or preparatory test be performed?

-Why do we recommend suitability or preparatory testing?
+Why does Eurofins recommend suitability or preparatory testing?

-If you are looking to follow be “USP Compliant”, suitability and/or preparatory testing is required by FDA.
-Skipping this step can be risky as during an FDA audit you will want to make sure you have documentation supporting that the method is scientifically valid and appropriate for your product.
+If you are looking to be “USP Compliant”, suitability and/or preparatory testing is required by the FDA.
+Skipping this step can be risky, as during an FDA audit you will want to make sure you have documentation supporting that the method is scientifically valid and appropriate for your product.

 What is the difference between the suitability of test method and the preparatory method?